sayantan135/sayantan135/README.md

 - 👯 I’m looking to collaborate on Diversion 2022
 - 🤔 I’m looking for help with C programming
 - 💬 Ask me about any tech related stuff
-- 📫 How to reach me: twitter
+- 📫 How to reach me: sayantanpal2002@yahoo.com
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: I like entertaining people
+- ⚡ Fun fact: addicted to black coffee
--->